curtisai/learning_english_with_k8s/pages/containers.md

 ---

 ## The term "**containers**" is heavily overused.
 Also, depending on the context, it can mean different things to different people.
 ## Traditional Linux containers are really just ordinary processes on a Linux system.
-These groups of processes are isolated from
+These groups of processes are isolated from other groups of processes using resource
 ## **Namespaces**
 ### One of the fundamental parts of a container is namespaces.
 The concept of namespaces is to limit what processes can see and access certain parts of the system, such as other network interfaces or processes.
 When a container is started, the container runtime, such as Docker, will create new namespaces to sandbox the process.
 By running a process in its own Pid namespace, it will look like it's the only process on the system.